An Alabama Bicentennial Cultural Initiative of the Alabama Folklife Association

 Introduction: To contribute to the programs, projects, and events dedicated to recognizing Alabama's 200th Birthday in 2019, the Alabama Folklife Association (AFA) will be implementing two projects that are offspring of the Common Threads series.

-II.
-Quilt Collection: AFA will accumulate squares from all over the state that will accomplish the following:
+I.Alabama Folkways Quilt Collection: AFA will accumulate quilt blocks from all over the state that will accomplish the following: BLOCKS ARE DUE May 30, 2019

 - Encourage local persons, communities, organizations, businesses, and institutions in Alabama to participate.

-- Ensure squares are completed using traditional techniques with allowance for artistic freedoms and cultural change over time.
+- Ensure blocks are completed using traditional techniques with allowance for artistic freedoms and cultural change over time.

-- Document local folkways and culture by requiring that submissions be accompanied with information about the square and the decision-making process as recorded through written, oral, photographic, or video formats.
+- Document local folkways and culture by requiring that submissions be accompanied with information about the block and the decision-making process as recorded through written, oral, photographic, or video formats.